-Bacon Mushroom Carbonara - Such a simple and elegant recipe can really be made from just a few humble ingredients!
-If you like a pasta with creamy sauce, the flavors of smoky bacon, mushrooms and Italian cheese, this is perfect for you.
+Bacon Mushroom Carbonara - Such a humble and elegant recipe can really be made from just a few simple ingredients!
+If you like a pasta with creamy sauce, the flavors of smoky salty bacon, mushrooms and Italian cheese, this is perfect for you.

 Many of the most famous dishes throughout history seem to have almost mythological origin stories surrounding their origins.
 Carbonara sauce is no exception to this trend.
 As best as I could glean from my research, the dish originated in Rome at the end of world war two, and was most likely a result of eggs and bacon being provided to the area in abundance from allied troops as emergency relief rations.
 Many American soldiers began referring to it as "pasta breakfast", or "Italian bacon and eggs".